btmxh/blog/content/posts/backprop-1/index.md

 ## Derivative of the squared Frobenius norm

-Now, we will utilize everything we proved above.
+Now, we will utilize everything we proved above in this elegant result.

 The squared Frobenius norm of a \( m \times n \) matrix is defined as:

 \[ \|M\|^2 = \sum_{k = 1}^m \sum_{l = 1}^n M_{kl}^2 \]

+This is a generalization of the squared Euclidean norm, which arises in loss functions like the mean squared error.
+Hence, it is something we would like to calculate the derivative of.

 Doing it component-wise would be no fun, so let's write \( \|M\|^2 \) as: